pierreyb/telerouteAPI/_freight_searching_api/freightsearches_add.md

   The departure and arrival information can be

-  * either an city with a search radius
+  * either a city with a search radius

   * either a list of region
 left_code_blocks: